Generations of Change... It's Outrageous!

 Asking for the knitting patterns to make a golliwog doll on an Australian Knitting & Crochet Facebook page will see you flamed, slandered, given death threats and your profile banned from the page.

-Western countries have removed Christmas decorations in some shopping centers because of minority sensitivities
+Western countries have removed Christmas decorations in some shopping centres because of minority sensitivities

 The St John of God Hospital in Geraldton at one point covered crucifixes to accommodate the spiritual needs of Muslim patients and possibly still do